 It was approaching noon.
 It had been about four hours since the cannon volley had initiated the ambush.
 His 3300 men were hunkered down behind the low hill known as McPherson’s Ridge that ran south to north along the entire west edge of the town.
 His plan was unfolding as expected.
 The flow of men out of the woods had halted; Lee’s movements has come to a full stop.
 But things were getting a bit desperate.
 Heth’s regiments had been launching steady, if piecemeal, attacks throughout the morning.
 His men were holding steady but were undoubtedly getting tired and running low on ammunition.
 Their carbines could fire quickly and just as quickly consume what ammunition they could carry.
 He hadn’t brought any wagons with additional supplies as he wasn’t expecting a long campaign.
 He regretted that now.

-As he watched the ebb and flow of the battle from his vantage point in the cupola of the Lutheran Seminary, he turned east then south.
+As he watched the ebb and flow of the battle from his vantage point in the cupola of the Lutheran Seminary, Buford turned east.
 He once again gazed at the series of contiguous hills that lay just to the south of the city.
 Was it time to give his last pre-arranged flag signal for his men to fall back to the cemetery?
 He pivoted more to look south.
 There in the distance was a large cloud of dust and just at that moment a small group of riders came galloping out of the dust.

 It was, indeed, LTG Reynolds and his command group.
 His First Corps command flag flapping as they came up the Emmittsburg Road and jumped a fence line moving towards the sounds of the battle.
 As he got nearer, Reynolds spotted Buford’s flag and raced up the slope to the seminary.